RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Undercover (NTSC-U) [RX9E69]/Codes/AI Rubberband Codes (11 Codes).md

 </details>

 <details>
-<summary>Only Cops</summary>
+<summary>Enable AI Rubberband Anywhere (Only Cops)</summary>

+Enables AI Rubberband from Highway Battle anywhere (any mode/event or Free Roam).
 Only affect cops.
-Every other AI (racer and few other AIs) will not be affected and will behave as normal.
+Every other AI (racer and few other AIs) will not be affected and will behave as normal, unless if using the other code above.
 Use this for better experience!

+Video explanation of the AI Rubberband behavior and the code in action: https://www.youtube.com/watch?v=2qrt8nCXslg

 ```powerpc
 C2027158 00000004